The Texas Military Forces Museum is the official repository of documents and memorabilia for the LOST BATTALION Association:

 Another webpage dedicated to the 2/131 FA Rgt:

 Over the course of their 3.5 year ordeal the members of the TXNG 2/131, and those who became attached or associated with them along the way, were divided into groups that had vastly different experiences.

 Early on, the IJA identified a group of about 70 US personnel (both TXNG and USS HOUSTON survivors) as having ‘technical skills’.
 Under the command of TXNG CPT Lundy Zeigler, they were shipped directly to Japan.
 Next, the two groups destine for the TBR departed Java.
-The first was known as the Fitzsimmons Group (their commander was TXNG CPR Archie Fitzsimmons). they were told that they were to ‘prepare the way’ for the main group to follow.
+The first was known as the Fitzsimmons Group (their commander was TXNG CPT Archie Fitzsimmons). they were told that they were to ‘prepare the way’ for the main group to follow.
 Arriving in Burma a few months after that group was the remainder of those from Bicycle Camp; composed of TXNG and USN/USMC personnel.
-This large group was under the command of LTC Tharp.
+This large group was under the direct command of LTC Tharp.